TYPO3-Documentation/t3docs-exception-pages/README.rst

    *  the PHP application in folder `app <app>`_
    *  the Nginx configuration in file `default.conf <nginx/files/etc/nginx/conf.d/default.conf>`_

-2. Each push to the remote branch ``master`` triggers a deployment to the production server.
+2. Each push to the remote branch ``main`` triggers a deployment to the production server.
 Thus make sure that you

    *  fetched, merged and committed the latest exception codes as written in